Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 However, Tesla remains in the R&D phase while competitors like Unitree already ship robots with full SDK access and documented capabilities.

-Next step: Explore the full humanoid robot landscape at BotInfo.ai.
+Next step: Explore the full humanoid robot landscape at the BotInfo.ai marketplace.

 Conclusion: The Future of Tesla Optimus